 Another setting that can prove problematic is “Mute participants on entry.”
 This feature solves for the two seconds of shuffling noises as new entrants struggle to find the mute button.
 While benign in and of itself, to allow all participants to speak in the meeting, the host must also “Allow participants to unmute themselves.”
 This can be done through the “Manage Participants” pane under “More.”

 Hosts must also be aware that leaving a meeting without designating a co-host ends the meeting for other participants.
 Although there’s a large warning message when a host tries to leave, this doesn’t cover scenarios where the host has a spotty connection and may drop unexpectedly.
 Where a poor connection is known in advance, it’s recommended that the primary host designate a cohost so the meeting may continue if the connection is lost.

-Resolving Problems with Screensharing
+Zoom Troubleshooting with Screensharing

 The ability to share screens for presentations or demonstrations remains one of the top features for UC platforms – but it’s also a big timesuck for Zoom troubleshooting.
 Zoom offers some unique capabilities here, allowing multiple participants to share at once, to share just a small section of a screen, or even to share sound.
 However, there are a couple of Zoom meeting issues users may run into.

 When a user sees a black screen during screensharing, an automatically switching graphics card is the likely culprit (often Nvidia).
 To fix this, go to the Windows Control Panel and open the Nvidia Control Panel.
 From there, click “Manage 3D Settings” then “Program Settings.”
 Within “Select a program to customize,” add “Cpthost.exe” from the Zoom bin directory and confirm the add.
 Then, find Cpthost.exe in AppData>Roaming>Zoom>bin and click “Add Selected Program,” select “Integrated graphics,” then “Apply.”